Maikel Moreno: Education

 Shortly after being released, Moreno attended Universidad Santa María and graduated from their law program in 1995.
 At this time it is believed that Moreno became acquainted with future First Lady of Venezuela and wife of Nicolás Maduro, Cilia Flores.
 He would later return to the university and earn a doctorate in Venezuelan law in 2014.

 Judge

 Under the Hugo Chávez administration, Moreno served as a lower-level judge.
 Following the 2002 attempted coup d'état that nearly overthrew Chávez, Moreno prosecuted many government opponents between 2002 and 2005.
 He prosecuted law enforcement leader Iván Simonovis, accusing him of leading the violent acts of the coup attempt which eventually led to the imprisonment of Simonovis.

 Moreno also defended in court many of the chavistas involved in the Llaguno Overpass events who fired upon opposition protesters.
-He also took cases against opposition indidivuals who were accused of being involved in the murder of Danilo Anderson.
+He also took cases against opposition individuals who were accused of being involved in the murder of Danilo Anderson.